etra0/yakuza-freecam/README.md

 ![Kiryu](https://i.imgur.com/s9Od0q4.jpg)

-This is a revamped and rewritten camera tool for the Yakuza 0 game.
+This is a revamped and rewritten camera tool for the Yakuza 0, Kiwami and Kiwami 2.
 It works in Cutscenes and freeroam.

+## Features
+Yakuza 0 & Kiwami:
+- You can release the camera in almost every place
+- You can pause the cinematics and move the camera around

+Yakuza Kiwami 2:
+- You can release the camera in almost every place
+- You can pause in freeroam and in the cinematics (experimental)

 ## Compilation
 Yakuza Zero: